 Premiums from short-duration insurance contracts are recognized as revenue over the period of the contracts using the 24th method, except for premiums arising from marine cargo where the provision for unearned premiums pertains to the premiums for the last two months of the year.
 The portion of the premiums written that relates to the unexpired periods of the policies at financial reporting dates is accounted for as "Reserve for unearned premiums" and shown as part of "Accounts payable and accrued expenses" in the consolidated statement of financial position.
-The related reinsurance premiums ceded that pertain to the unexpired periods at financial reporting dates are accounted for as "Deferred reinsurance premiums" and shown under "Other noncurrent assets" in the consolidated statement of financial reporting dates are accounted for as "a shown under "Other noncurrent assets" in the consolidated statement of financial position.
-The related reinsurance premiums and shown under "Other noncurrent assets" in the consolidated statement of financial position as "between financial reporting dates are charged to or credited against income for the period.
+The related reinsurance premiums ceded that pertain to the unexpired periods at financial reporting dates are accounted for as "Deferred reinsurance premiums" and shown under "Other noncurrent assets" in the consolidated statement of financial position.
+The net changes in these accounts between financial reporting dates are charged to or credited against income for the period.